Travel guide

 Is 3 days enough for Dubai?

-Yes for the core highlights.
-This plan balances modern icons, traditional souks, and desert time with enough breathing room for food discoveries, shopping, and unplanned stops.
+Yes for the main highlights.
+This plan covers Burj Khalifa, traditional souks, and modern districts with a calm pace that leaves room for shopping and unplanned stops.
 This keeps the pace relaxed and leaves room for breaks.

 Is Dubai walkable?

-Some areas are walkable, but Dubai is spread out and can be hot.
-Use the Metro for longer distances, then explore on foot within each area.
-Taxis are also convenient.
+Within neighborhoods, yes.
+Dubai is spread out, so use Metro or taxis for longer distances, then walk within districts like old Dubai or around Dubai Mall.
 This keeps the pace relaxed and leaves room for breaks.

 Where should I stay?

-Downtown Dubai offers proximity to Burj Khalifa and Dubai Mall.
-Dubai Marina provides modern convenience, while areas near the beach offer resort-style stays.
+Downtown Dubai offers easy access to Burj Khalifa and Dubai Mall, while staying near old Dubai keeps you close to traditional souks.
 This keeps the pace relaxed and leaves room for breaks.

 What time should I start each day?